-What it means to be an Antiracist Real Estate Brokerage
+What it means to be an Anti-Racist Brokerage

 What makes the work we do at Alvarado Real Estate Group different?
 In acknowledging that racism exists in our country and in the real estate industry we step out of denial and silence.
 We are committed to exploring and challenging the way racism is embedded within the real estate industry as a whole.
 We practice this work in a way that is rooted in justice, transparency, and accountability to those most marginalized.